Path-based Algebraic Foundations of Graph Query Languages: Comparison with GQL

 is somehow redundant and unnecessarily complex as we just like to return a single path (indeterministic), without imposing any condition.
 Note that the order-by operator $\tau_{\code{PG}}$ is unnecessary as the operator $\gamma$ returns a solution space with a single partition and a single group.
 Hence, the above expression can be replaced by

 For the sake of space, we are not presenting a complete analysis of the equivalences among the path expressions supported by our path algebra and GQL.
 However, the above examples give an intuition of the expressive power of our algebra, and show that it supports more types of queries that the ones supported by GQL.
-In terms of completeness, our algebra allows all the possible combinations of its operators, leaving to the user the responsibility of using them correctly.
+In terms of completeness, our algebra allows for all possible combinations of its operators, leaving the responsibility of using them correctly to the user.
 This approach is also followed in practical query languages like SQL and Cypher.

-\section{Connecting the Path algebra with GQL}
+\section{Connecting the path algebra with GQL}

 Our main motivation to define a path algebra is to allow formulating logical plans for the execution of path queries in a fashion similar to the usage of relational algebra for SQL logical plans.
 Most notably, having a path algebra at our disposal allows for a quick formulation of logical plans in any engine wishing to support queries that involve complex conditions over paths.
 To aid with this process, we extended the GQL syntax to support all the features provided by the algebra, and implemented a query parser for it.